+STRAIGHT AHEAD

-revealing STRAIGHT AHEAD During my walks on the streets of Cleveland, I often find that my gaze is pulled away from the iconic buildings rising above me by inconsequential but intriguing little images that appear at eye level, straight ahead of me.
-Examples of these images include an aging concrete surface revealing clay tiles beneath, uninvited vines and leaves bravely clinging to life on a masonry wall, cracked and faded paint that has taken on the appearance of abstract art, and hands seeming to pray for better times on the wall of an inner-city church.
+During my walks on the streets of Cleveland, I often find that my gaze is pulled away from the iconic buildings rising above me by inconsequential but intriguing little images that appear at eye level, straight ahead of me.

+Examples of these images include an aging concrete surface revealing clay tiles beneath, uninvited vines and leaves bravely clinging to life on a masonry wall, cracked or faded paint that has taken on the appearance of abstract art, spooky or ghostlike images that have arisen from the surface of forgotten wood siding, and hands seeming to pray for better times.